emb03/ndlc.info/pages/03.program/00.sessions/Educating-the-Educators-Proactive-Approaches-to-the-Inclusive-Classroom-Library/session.md

 ---
-title: Educating the Educators: Proactive Approaches to the Inclusive Classroom Library
+title: Educating the Educators: Proactive Approaches to the Inclusive Classroom
 taxonomy:
   format: Panel
   category: session